nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `addTG tg/T03`

 #### 5.4.3 - Find a Tutorial Group: `findTG`
-**if you need to quickly find a Tutorial from a list of Tutorials, use this command.**
+If you need to quickly find a Tutorial from a list of Tutorials, use this command.

 > You can only use this command when you are viewing the Module which you are looking for the target Tutorial Group in.
 > Refer to 4.2.1 - View all Tutorial Groups in a Module